-When you first graduate from college, you may be more focused on finding a job and setting so that you do not pay much attention to your student loans.
-The student loan counseling required for graduation may briefly explain your responsibilities, but it is important that you take action with your student loans now, even though they should go on automatic deferment for the first six months after your graduation.
+When you graduate from college, you may be more focused on finding a job and getting your first place than your student loans.
+While the student loan counseling required for graduation may briefly explain your responsibilities, it is important that you take action with your student loans as soon as possible.

-You may want to consolidate any private student loans you have and try to refinance to a lower interest rate that you can lock in It may be difficult to do this until you have your first job, but it is definitely something you should consider.
-Private student loans have a much higher interest rate than Federal Direct Loans, and it is often variable.
-Depending on the type of private student loan, you may not be able to claim the interest as a tax deduction.
-Private student loans should have the same priorities as credit cards when it comes to paying off your debt.
+You may want to consolidate any private student loans you have and try to refinance to a lower interest rate that you can lock-in.
+It may be difficult to do this until you have your first job, but it is something you should consider.